baremetalhelp/baremetal.help/docs/docs/permission-sets/index.md

 }
 ```

-An `enum` is better than constants because we can use them in type-safe data structures.
+An `enum` is better than constants because we can use them in type-safe data structures,
+whereas simple constants could be misspelled.
 Remember these are strings.[^1]

 ### Get the list of SSO Group IDs